lukensmall/pkg_ping/README.md

-I dug it up from the crypt in case there's a desire to run OpenBSD 5.8 - 6.0
+I dug it up from the crypt in case there's a desire to run OpenBSD 5.8 - 6.0 It still has bugs I got rid of years ago, but if you were worried

-It determines and prints several of the fastest OpenBSD mirrors as root, will write them all to /etc/pkg.conf
+It determines and prints several of the fastest OpenBSD mirrors.
+As root, will write them all to /etc/pkg.conf and change to user 1000

 pkg_ping doesn't use pledge() nor unveil() for OpenBSD, 'cuz they didn't exist yet!
 I don't recommend running it at all.
 If you're running pre-6.1 are you really that worried?